kmlawson/japanese-empire-mo3335/assignments.md

 There are two short essays for this course which should be between 500-800 words in length, including any footnotes.
 They are designed to help you in preparation for your longer essay and may take one of two forms:

+1. **Prospectus:** You may write a short essay that summarises the argument you plan to make in the coming long essay, or are exploring at the moment for your longer essay.
+Look to article, dissertation, and book abstracts as the model for this assignment.
+This is an excellent opportunity to test some early ideas you have, or give me an indication of where you are going with your thinking.
+Due to the very short nature of this assignment, state your topic broadly, then write in a bit more detail about one or two specific examples of what you will be arguing in greater depth in your long essay to come.
+This exercise can be very helpful to you in processing your thinking about the long essay, and giving me an opportunity to offer feedback along the way.

-1. **Critical Review:** You may write a critical review of one secondary or primary source in the form of a book (which is a minimum of 150 pages in length) that you have selected to help you write your long essay.
+1. **Critical Review:** If you are not willing to write a prospectus, or if you have already submitted one prospectus and are happy with the feedback, you mmay write a critical review of one secondary source in the form of a book (which is a minimum of 150 pages in length) that you have selected to help you write your long essay.
 In it you should state clearly and briefly what the book argues and what you have extracted from it that will help you make the argument in your longer essay.
 Your critical review should include your evaluation of the work.
 What are its strong points?
 Where does it fall short?
 Include a full reference for the book at the top and you may make reference to page numbers within by means of simple page numbers in parentheses rather than full footnotes.
 When writing a critical review, consider using book reviews in major academic journals as your model.

-2. **Prospectus:** Alternatively, you may write a short essay that summarises the argument you plan to make in the coming long essay, or are exploring at the moment for your longer essay.
-Look to article, dissertation, and book abstracts as the model for this assignment.
-This is an excellent opportunity to test some early ideas you have, or give me an indication of where you are going with your thinking.
-Due to the very short nature of this assignment, state your topic broadly, then write in a bit more detail about one or two specific examples of what you will be arguing in greater depth in your long essay to come.
-This exercise can be very helpful to you in processing your thinking about the long essay, and giving me an opportunity to offer feedback along the way.

-You may decide to write one of each of these, or two of either.
-Please indicate at the top of your short essay which you are selecting.
-If you change topic during the semester, making both short essays a prospectus is a good way to make the adjustment and give me an opportunity to provide feedback on your new topic.
+You may decide to write one of each of these, or two versions of the prospectus.
+Writing two versions of the prospectus is recommended when you have significantly shifted the focus of your ideas for the long essay, or you have revised and improved your ideas on the basis of feedback and want to submit a significantly improved version.
+Please indicate at the top of your short essay which you are selecting, prospectus or critical review.

 Questions to consider as you write the short essay: